Skip to content

 ->trends();

-This will add a projections key to the result with a when subkey containing:
+This will result in ->projections being a ProjectionValue object to the result with a when property containing:

 php